 Some 153 billion work hours were lost in 2017 due to extreme heat, it said, and the number of vulnerable people that suffered heat waves rose by 157 million between 2000 and 2017, helping spread dengue fever, malaria and other infectious diseases.

-Separately, the World Health Organization was preparing to report that exposure to air pollution each year causes 7 million deaths and $5 trillion in losses worldwide.
+Separately, the World Health Organization was preparing to report that exposure to air pollution each year causes 7 million deaths and US$5 trillion in losses worldwide.
 Health impacts of air pollution in the 15 nations responsible for the most greenhouse gases was estimated to cost over 4 percent of their GDP.

 U.N.
 Secretary-General António Guterres opened the United Nations’ annual climate talks by calling the rise in global average temperatures “the most important issue” facing humankind.